 The customer thought the price was too high and found a cheaper unit from a manufacturer I can sell, but choose not to.
 The price we secured from this vendor was much less, but I still pushed back.
 I told the customer that I really didn’t want to sell them this product because of prior issues.
 They persisted and the product came in at around $2800 less than the product I wanted them to buy.

-After one final warning, we processed the order, the product arrived, was installed, and all was well…for a month.
-The first unit failed, but within 30 days we swap for free (on us).
-We got it changed.
+After one final warning, we processed the order, the product arrived, got installed, and all was well…for a month.
+The first unit failed, but within 30 days we swap for free (on us) and we got it changed.
 2 months later, 2 more units had failed, service calls ordered and parts replaced.
 Within 12 months (on a product with a 12 month labor/materials warranty) 23 of the 35 units had failed.

 If my math is right, the labor to manage the scheduling to do the inspection, make the call and meet the service tech probably ate up about $1700 of the $2800 they had saved…while they were still under warranty!

 Then, the failures began to happen out of warranty.
-Of the 35 units originally sold, 29 unique units have failed and 2 prior repairs had to be repaired again.
-8 of those repairs were paid in full by the customer, eroding the other $900 they “saved”.
+Of the 35 units originally sold, 29 unique units have failed and 2 prior repairs were repaired again.
+The customer paid for 8 of those repairs out-of-pocket, eroding the other $900 they “saved”.
 They have to make those appliances work for 6 years per their capital improvement plan, so they actually lost money (and are still losing!) by using that product.

 While this is the most extreme example in my 20 year career (with any product, ever!), it demonstrates a massive (and all too common) issue.
 Many customers have a fixation on price over value, and eventually it catches up to them.
 Sometimes they can pass the cost on to their vendors, maintenance crew, maybe even investors – but they are costs that could have been avoided.